Skatterbrainz/CMHealthCheck/README.md

 # CMHealthCheck

-ConfigMgr Health Check Reporting PowerShell functions
+ConfigMgr Health-Check Reporting PowerShell functions

 ## Summary

-CMHealthCheck is intended to make the former standalone PowerShell scripts "get-cm-inventory.ps1" and "export-cm-healthcheck.ps1" easier to invoke.
-The scripts have been refactored into a simple PowerShell module, with two public functions: Get-CMHealthCheck and Export-CMHealthCheck.
+CMHealthCheck is intended to make the former standalone PowerShell scripts "get-cm-inventory.ps1" and "export-cm-healthcheck.ps1" easier to invoke as a module from PowerShell Gallery.
+Both scripts have been refactored into a simple PowerShell module, with two public functions: Get-CMHealthCheck and Export-CMHealthCheck.
 The required support XML data files are now invoked via URI from GitHub gist locations (on this account), but they can be downloaded for offline use as well.

 ## Installation and Usage